 One of the biggest challenges in the criminal justice system in Connecticut is restoring your privilege to drive.
-As mentioned earlier, driving is a privilege in Connecticut, and not a right.
+As mentioned on other pages, driving is a privilege in Connecticut, and not a right.
 A right is a freedom protected by the Constitution.
 Examples of rights include the freedom to associate and the freedom of religion.
 A privilege is a certain ability that is granted by the government to a person.
 An example of a privilege is the ability to hold certain types of professional licenses.
 This is the case for doctors and lawyers.
 By violating your driving privileges, you could face license suspensions.

 Types of License Suspensions

 As a result of a DUI conviction or a conviction for another motor vehicle violation, many citizens have dealt with the hassle of being without a driver’s license for quite some time.
 They find that getting a license restored isn’t as easy as they would hope.
 Although each case differs, license suspensions fall into two categories, DUI related and non-DUI related.

 A DUI related suspension comes as the result of a single or multiple conviction for driving under the influence.
 Many people are under the false impression that the judge at the courthouse controls the suspension.
 However, this is not true.
 Instead, the DMV enforces suspensions based on number of convictions and not necessarily by the same standard as the court.
 For example, the DMV might consider a person treated as a first offender at court as a second offender.
 Or this could happen based on the number of prior offenses a person has.
 This person will suffer the suspension period of the second offender, even though the judge treated the person as a first offender.
 Depending on the level of DUI, a person faces different suspension periods.

 A non-DUI related suspension comes as a result of three possible occurrences: